Gi0vak/Jobs-board/README.md

-# Recruitment Application
+Bien sûr, voici une mise à jour du README :

+## Description

-This is a web application built using React JS that allows users to view job postings from partner companies and apply for them.
-The application uses NodeJS and MongoDB for the backend, providing a REST API that allows for listing, creating, updating, and deleting job postings.
-The following dependencies were used in the application:
+This is a React.js application that allows candidates to view job listings from our partner companies and apply directly on our website.
+The application is backed by a Node.js server using MongoDB for storing job listings.
+The API is RESTful and allows the React application to perform basic CRUD operations on job listings as well as search for job listings using keywords.

+## Dependencies

+The following dependencies are used in this application:

 - "@testing-library/jest-dom": "^5.16.5"
 - "@testing-library/react": "^13.4.0"